lhbikos/ReCenterPsychStats/docs/07-OnewayANOVA.md

 ### Working the Problem with R and R Packages

 #### Narrate the research vignette, describing the IV and DV.
-The data you analyze should have at least 3 levels in the independent variable; at least one of the attempted problems should have a significant omnibus test so that follow-up is required).
+The data you analyze should have at least 3 levels in the independent variable; at least one of the attempted problems should have a significant omnibus test so that follow-up is required) {-}

 I want to ask the question, do course evaluation ratings for traditional pedagogy differ for students as we enacted a substantive revision to our statistics series.
 The evaluative focus is on the ANOVA course and we will compare ratings from the stable, transition, and resettled stages of the transitional period.
 The variable (Stage) of interest will have three levels: